solo-fsw/opensesame3_plugin_markers/readme.md

 This is an OpenSesame plugin for sending markers with Leiden University devices.

 > **Note**
+> This plugin is only available for OpenSesame 3.
 > This plugin is only available for Windows.

 ## Installation